anaes-dev/qrh-android/README.md

 ## Technical

-The guideline list is generated from JSON in /assets/guidelines.json.
+The guideline list is generated from /assets/guidelines.json.

 Guidelines are stored as JSON objects in the assets folder.

 Each array contains 'type', 'main', 'sub' and 'step' keys.

 Type integer value determines the appearance of the generated card:
 1. Introductory text (main only)